 On the way to Pushkar

 Journey to Pushkar is considered the ultimate pilgrimage as it is said that after visiting four spiritual places in the country, Pushkar has to be visited to attain deliverance.
-Spiritual importance apart, Pushkar offers feast for your eyes and spirit to your minds with its stunning natural beauty and various attractions.
+Spiritual importance apart, Pushkar offers a feast for your eyes and spirit to your minds with its stunning natural beauty and various attractions.

-As soon as I arrived the city, the absorbing atmosphere and vibrant attires of the locals immediately cast spell on me.
+As soon as I arrived in the city, the absorbing atmosphere and vibrant attires of the locals immediately cast spell on me.
 Pushkar is famous for the only Brahma temple in the world.
 The view of the Pushkar Lake from the rooftop restaurant was breathtaking and the fireworks during Aarti from its banks, which lasted for more than an hour kept me in rapt attention.

 A meal of dal bati churma, was perfect to get myself ready for the next best thing in Pushkar – shopping!